AbdulmalikDS/AbdulmalikDS/README.md

  AI/ML Engineer

 Welcome to my GitHub!
-I'm Abdulmalik! i’m a senior student, I’m passionate about **AI, Machine Learning, and Data Science**, with experience in building **ML models, AI solutions, and data-driven applications**.
+I'm Abdulmalik! a senior IS student, I’m passionate about **AI, Machine Learning, and Data Science**, with experience in building **ML models, AI solutions, and data-driven applications**.
 I enjoy solving complex problems, contributing to open-source projects, and continuously improving my skills.

 ---

 ## 🔬 What I'm Working On

-- 📊 Researching Assistant at IMISU University
+- 📊 Research Assistant at IMISU University
-- 🎓 Doing research and development at WAE
+- 🎓 Doing R&D at WAE
 - 🤖 Exploring **Large Language Models (LLMs)**